-In response to this, Google, in 2010, shutdown offices in China and redirected Google.cn (China) to Google.hk (Hong Kong), in order to allow Chinese users to use uncensored Google search.
-Unsurprisingly, all Google related services have since been blocked in China, including Gmail.
+In response to this, Google, in 2010, shut down offices in China and redirected Google.cn (China) to Google.hk (Hong Kong), in order to allow Chinese users to use uncensored Google search.
+Unsurprisingly, all Google-related services have since been blocked in China, including Gmail.

 Other Sites and Apps Blocked in China

 Chinese censorship is perhaps the strictest in the whole world.
 Imagine any social media or news website that publishes content with freedom.
 Chances are, this website will be blocked in China.
-This is by no means an exhaustive list, but here are some websites with global popularity that are, unluckily, blocked for Chinese users:
+This is by no means an exhaustive list, but here are some websites with global popularity that is, unluckily, blocked for Chinese users:

-What Email Works in China?
+What Email Clients work in China?

-Gmail is undoubtedly the most popular service that people user for sending and receiving emails, but its censorship causes people In China to look for alternatives.
+Gmail is undoubtedly the most popular service that people use for sending and receiving emails, but its censorship causes people In China to look for alternatives.
 It should be noted that other popular mail services like Hotmail and Yahoo work normally in China.

-Moreover, there are several alternative services which deserve more notice and appreciation.
+Moreover, there are several alternative services that deserve more notice and appreciation.
 Tutanota is one email service that is still operational in China.
 It provides end-to-end encryption for maximum security of your mail content as well as your contacts.

 For personal use, it is free of cost.
-However, business need to purchase a premium subscription to make their account.
+However, businesses need to purchase a premium subscription to make their account.
 Thus, Tutanota is a great alternative to Gmail that does not lack in any way when compared to Google’s service.

 Traveling to China – Tips to Remember

-If you are traveling to China, you will undoubtedly need to use the Internet for communicating with people back home, online banking, work-related tasks etc. It can be extremely frustrating to find yourself hindered from accessing Internet sites and services you might need urgently.
+If you are traveling to China, you will undoubtedly need to use the Internet for communicating with people back home, online banking, work-related tasks, etc. It can be extremely frustrating to find yourself hindered from accessing Internet sites and services you might need urgently.

 Therefore, here are some pieces of common wisdom to keep in mind while traveling to China: